 The Swiss Development Cooperation (SDC) Regional Project currently under implementation entitled "Poverty Reduction through Safe Migration, Skills Development and Enhanced Job Placement (PROMISE) in Cambodia, Lao PDR, Myanmar, and Thailand (CLMT)" being implemented by ILO-IOM presents a case in point/ practices that Nepal could adapt.
-The project's overall goal is to improve the employment opportunities and conditions for migrant workers, particularly women from Cambodia, Lao PDR, and Myanmar (CLM) in Thailand, through enhanced skills and protection, leading to poverty reduction in communities of origin, which is similar to the objectives of the APP migration component.
+The project's overall goal is to improve the employment opportunities and conditions for migrant workers, particularly women from Cambodia, Lao PDR, and Myanmar (CLM) in Thailand, through enhanced skills and protection, leading to poverty reduction in communities of origin, which is similar to the objectives of the Thr migration component reduction in communities of origin, which is similar to the objectives of the सीम migration component.

-The project promotes decent employment and safe migration schemes through enhanced collaboration between potential employers, relevant sector associations, and skills development partners; supports women's access to skills development in target sectors through affirmative action, leading to improved employability abroad and at home; and, supports greater protection of female migrants through strengthened policy frameworks, enhanced assistance services, and safe migration
+The project promotes decent employment and safe migration schemes through enhanced collaboration between potential employers, relevant sector associations, and skills development partners; supports women's access to skills development in target sectors through affirmative action, leading to improved employability abroad and at home; and, supports greater protection of female migrants through strengthened policy frameworks, enhanced assistance services, and safe migration information at all stages of the migration cycle.